 Issue #3: Steering asked CFA to consider whether the substance and title of the policy should be broadened to cover both office hours and general faculty accessibility to students.

-Preliminary Recommendation
+Final Recommendation

 CFA reviewed the 2011 “Office Hours – Faculty” document, and also met directly with Student Government to solicit student input.
-Subsequently, we developed the accompanying document, which attempts to meet student needs within the confines of logistical constraints.
+Subsequently, we developed a preliminary recommendation, for which we gathered campus testimony.
+Based upon this feedback, we have drafted the accompanying document, which attempts to meet student needs within the confines of logistical constraints.

 Substantive changes to the policy include the following:

-A statement indicating that students have a right to expect, and have, access to their course instructors and academic advisors on a consistent, regular basis.
+A statement indicating that students should have access to their course instructors on a consistent, regular basis.

 Revised, clarified language regarding faculty accessibility.

-Acknowledgement that students should have synchronous access to their instructors, but which can take the form of virtual meetings for adjunct faculty and faculty teaching online courses.
+Acknowledgement that students should have synchronous access to their instructors, which can sometimes take the form of virtual meetings.

-More clearly defined expectations for adjunct faculty.
+A recommendation that departments provide space for adjuncts to meet with students outside of scheduled class time.

-Expectations for departments to support adjunct faculty through dedicated space for office hours, through the availability of full-time faculty to assist students in adjunct-instructed courses (provided they have the appropriate expertise), and by postting office hours schedules for all faculty in the department office and website.
+A recommendation that departments/programs should post office hours schedules for all faculty in the department office and website.

-Note that CFA decided that the scope of the policy is still limited to the realm of “office hours,” and as such we do not recommend a title change to encompass faculty accessibility more broadly.

-CFA asks that you review the accompanying document (Office-hours-faculty-PreliminaryPolicy_4April2020.docx) and provide us with feedback via this Qualtrics Survey.

-https://tcnj.co1.qualtrics.com/jfe/form/SV_2gYn23bN3q0PHEx

-CFA would like to receive your feedback by April 24, 2019, but please let us know if you want to provide feedback but need more to respond.
+A recommendation that departments/programs should support adjunct faculty through dedicated space for office hours.

+In order for students to access the instructors teaching their specific course sections, an ideal office hours policy would include a requirement that adjunct faculty be available to their students for a specified amount of office hours (preferably in-person, but virtual would suffice to accommodate adjunct schedules).
+However, any such change in policy would constitute a change in the terms and conditions of adjunct employment, and thus would require negotiation either between the Administration and the TCNJ AFT (for a local MOA), or between the State of NJ Office of Employee Relations and the AFT Council of NJ State College Locals (for a change to the master contract).
+CFA recommends that such a negotiation take place in order to meet student needs while providing fair compensation to adjunct faculty.

+CFA recommends that the scope of the policy should consider only "office hours" that are related to course instruction.
+Students seek faculty for many reasons (e.g., to learn about scholarly/creative/professional opportunities, to seek advising, etc.).
+Faculty often meet with students during regularly scheduled office hours or they make specific appointments to meet student needs.
+A policy to specify these interactions is problematic when there are many types of advising models (e.g., group advising, cohort advising, advising courses, etc.) and when students have not expressed a problem meeting faculty for these activities.